Turning insight into action: How Lyreco built a daily discipline of journey management

 She opened her session titled “From Mapping to Managing: Putting Journeys at the Center of Decision-Making,” by addressing the elephant in the room: “We’ve all heard it: ‘Journey management doesn’t work for us.’
 And honestly?
 I agree.
 But not for the reason you think.”

 For Lyreco, the problem wasn’t the concept of mapping.
 The issue was fragmentation, inconsistency, and the absence of a shared system for decision-making.
 “We still think in terms of business features versus IT systems,” said Jacquemin.
 “And the big missing piece in this puzzle is the customer.”
+This is a reality in many large groups.
+When discussing with peers, we realize that we all have the same problems.

 The problem with mapping